-For Sanger sequencing of CO1, TrpB and CytB, we used a total of 84 samples belonging to eight aphid species (D. plantaginea, Dysaphis sp., Aphis citricola van der Goot, Aphis pomi de Geer, and Aphis spiraecola Patch, Melanaphis pyraria Passerini, Myzus persicae Sulzer, Rhopalosiphum insertum Walker) sampled on five host plant species (M. domestica, M. sylvestris, Sorbus aucuparia, Prunus persica, Pyrus communis).
-The species were chosen to represent the aphid genus known to be closely related to the rosy apple aphid (Choi, Shin, Jung, Clarke, & Lee, 2018).
+For Sanger sequencing of CO1, TrpB and CytB, we used a total of 84 samples belonging to eight aphid species (D. plantaginea, Dysaphis sp., Aphis citricola van der Goot, Aphis pomi de Geer, Aphis spiraecola Patch, Melanaphis pyraria Passerini, Myzus persicae Sulzer, Rhopalosiphum insertum Walker) sampled on five host plant species (M. domestica, M. sylvestris, Sorbus aucuparia, Prunus persica, Pyrus communis).
+The species were chosen to represent the aphid genera known to be closely related to the rosy apple aphid (Choi, Shin, Jung, Clarke, & Lee, 2018).
 One to three individuals from each of the geographic sites listed above and in Table S1 were sampled, for a total of 67 samples for D. plantaginea.
 The 17 additional samples from seven other aphid species (one to two samples per aphid species) were collected on the cultivated apple and other fruit tree species (Table S1).

 PCR and Sanger sequencing